Tesla, Inc. (TSLA) Stock Analysis

 What are Tesla's main revenue sources?

-What are the main risks for Tesla investors?
+What are the main risks to Tesla's stock?

 Does Tesla pay a dividend?